International Hot & Spicy Food Day 2020 is January 16! To celebrate, treat yourself to an Irish favorite - curry chips!

 * Mairead Geary came to America for one year 20 years ago.
 She now lives with her husband and children in Kentucky and is proud to be an American citizen.
 Read more on her blog here.

 Are you a fan of Irish chips and curry?
-Let us know in the comments!
+Let us know in the comments, and check out more Irish recipes here!